Rotate your rugs.

-Rotate your rugs to even out any possible sun fading, and to also not allow one specific area to get all the foot traffic wear.
-Rotate small rugs every 3 to 6 months: larger rugs every time it goes for a bath put it back down in the opposite direction.
+Rotate your rugs to even out any possible sun fading, and also not allow one specific area to get all the foot traffic wear.
+Try to rotate small rugs every 3 to 6 months.
+You should rotate large rugs every time it goes for a rug cleaning by putting them back down in the opposite direction.

 Quarterly you want to inspect your rugs closely for any insect activity.
-Moths and carpet beetles generally begin feasting in areas that have little light and little air flow, this means they prefer the back of the rug, or places under furniture.
-The larva looks like “sticky lint”, so flip over the corners of the rug to see if you have any activity
+Moths and carpet beetles generally begin feasting in areas that have little light and little airflow.
+This usually means they prefer underneath the rug or under furniture.
+The larva looks like sticky lint, so flip up the corners to see if you have any activity.

-American Indian weavings hanging on the wall are particularly vulnerable, so take them down bi-annualy to shake and dust them, and look for bugs
+American Indian weavings hanging on the wall are particularly vulnerable, so take them down bi-annually to shake and dust and look for bugs.

-You also want to check the ends and sides of your rugs to make sure that they are not in need of repair.
-When fringe tassels become worn and torn, the wool ( or silk ) knots of the rug begin to pull away from the rug, and if this is caught early it is a much cheaper repair then reweaving a section of the rug down the road.
-Look at the Back of the rug to clearly see if all the knots are tightly and securely in place.
+You also want to check the ends and sides of your rugs to inspect for repairs.
+When fringe tassels become worn and torn, the wool (or silk) knots begin to pull away.
+If caught early, this is a much cheaper repair than reweaving a rug section down the road.
+Look at the Back of the rug to see if all the knots are tightly and securely in place.

-Many newar rugs, especially Chinese rugs, are chemically washed to give them a nice “sheen”.
-This chemical process makes these rugs sensitive to sunlight and they will fade in a period of a few short years.
-If this concerns you , consider treating your windows with UV- filter coating, or use thicker window coverings to block out the rays during peak hours.
+Many newer rugs, especially Chinese rugs, receive a chemical wash to give them a nice sheen.
+This chemical process makes these rugs sensitive to sunlight and will fade in a few years.
+If this concerns you, consider treating your windows with UV Optical filter coating or use thicker window coverings to block out the rays during peak hours.

-Folex and Resolve are meant for Synthetic carpet, and not for wool or silk rugs.
-These chemicals ( and even Woolite ) are too strong to use on rugs and they will either cause a chemical distortion or it will bleach ou the rug dyes completely.
+Folex, Woolite, and Resolve are for Synthetic carpets and are not designed for wool or silk rugs.
+These chemicals are too strong to use on rugs and can cause a chemical distortion or bleach the rug dyes completely.
 Baking soda also causes damage by yellowing the fibers.
-This damage is permanent, and will devalue your rug, so please stick to Club soda and corn starch if you need to pack a spill with absorbant compound.
+This damage is permanent and will devalue your rug, so please stick to club soda and corn starch if you need to pack a spill with an absorbent compound.